The as.numeric() function in R converts valid non-numeric data into numeric data.

 num_vec

-The above figure shows that if you pass a list of mixed values, such as numeric and character values, then character values will be converted to NA, and numeric values will remain the same.
+The above figure illustrates that when passing a list of mixed values, including both numeric and character values, character values are converted to NA, while numeric values remain unchanged.

 num_list <- list(11, "KL", 19, "KB")